Background compaction

 Basic options

-auto_compaction_period int - Time interval in ms for periodic compaction.
-Compaction will affect every table chunk at least once per auto_compaction_period.
-No
+auto_compaction_period int* - Frequency of periodic compaction in ms. Compaction will affect every table chunk at least once per auto_compaction_period.

-max_overlapping_store_count int 30 Maximum allowable number of chunks potentially containing a single key.
+max_overlapping_store_count int 30 Maximum number of chunks that potentially contain a key.
 When the threshold is reached, writing to the table will be locked until compaction optimizes the structure.
-Yes

 Sizes and constants